 The Substratum Phenomena in Ethnogenetic Processes

-During researching ethnogenetic processes in Eurasia, it was noted that certain territories are characterized by their special, albeit few, linguistic features and cultural characteristics that continue to exist for a long time despite the changes in the ethnic composition of the population.
-This gives grounds to assume that the newcomers are amenable to the cultural influence of the previous population, perceiving the vocabulary, toponymy, technology, some customs, and elements of the rites that correspond for the new conditions of dwelling places.
+While researching ethnogenetic processes in Eurasia, it was noted that certain territories are characterized by their special, albeit few, linguistic features and cultural characteristics that continue to exist for a long time despite the changes in the ethnic composition of the population.
+This gives grounds to assume that the newcomers are amenable to the cultural influence of the previous population, perceiving the vocabulary, toponymy, technology, some customs, and elements of the rites that correspond to the new conditions of dwelling places.
 In other words, with such a superposition, the culture and language of the native population is a substrate that influences the further development of the culture and language of the new population of the territory.
 The degree of this influence depends on the ratio of the level of culture of old-timers and newcomers.

 Map of Ethno-producing areas in Eastern Europe illustrating alternation of substratum influences.